mxenabled/ios-connect-demo/README.md

 - `ui_message_webview_url_scheme: <your scheme>`
 - `ui_message_version: 4`

-When the widget is configured as above, it sends it's postMessages via navigation events in the following format:
+When the widget is configured as above, it sends postMessages via navigation events in the following format:

 `window.location = <your scheme>://<event><metadata>`